 While the pricing varies by credit card, balance transfer fees are fairly straightforward.
 Here, we’ll dive into how balance transfer fees work and examine some strategies for reducing or even avoiding the fee completely.

-A balance transfer fee is a one-time fee you pay when you transfer a balance from one credit card to another.
+A balance transfer fee is a one-time fee you pay when you transfer a balance from one credit card to another, usually with a lower interest rate.
 Fortunately, the balance transfer fee is only charged when you make the transaction; you don't have to worry about any ongoing fees.

-How Much is the Balance Transfer Fee?
+How Much Are Balance Transfer Fees?

 Typically, the goal of transferring a balance is to save money on interest, particularly if you're applying for a balance transfer with a promotional APR.
 Replacing the interest with a high balance transfer fee may not allow you to save much money.
 If the balance transfer fee is higher than the amount of interest you would have paid on the current credit card, transferring the balance isn't worth it.
 You can use a credit card payoff calculator to estimate the amount of interest you'll pay under your current credit card terms.

 The best way to offset the cost of the balance transfer fee is to pay off the new balance before the promotional period ends.
 Otherwise, the remaining balance accrues interest at the regular rate.

 You could try to negotiate a lower fee, but do it before you move the balance.
 Call your credit card issuer's customer service and let them know you're interested in transferring a balance, but would like a lower fee.
-If you have balance transfer offers from other credit card issues, you can use these as leverage to help you talk your way into a low or no balance transfer fee.
+If you have competitive balance transfer offers from other credit card issues, you can use these as leverage to help you talk your way into a low or eliminated balance transfer fee.